User guide to: Individuals referred to and supported through the Prevent Programme, England and Wales

 Type of concern raised

 The type of concern presented is based upon information provided by the referrer.
-For cases that progress further into the programme, officers may update this based upon new information that comes to light as they gather further information to help them provide support tailored to the individual’s need.
-Therefore, the statistics regarding the ‘type of concern’ raised, are likely to include a mix of type of concern raised by original referrer and type of concern that the Channel case officers believe the individual is presenting.
+For cases that progress further into the programme, officers may update this based upon new information that comes to light.
+Therefore, the statistics regarding the ‘type of concern’ raised, are likely to include a mix of type of concern raised by original referrer and type of concern that the Channel case officers believe the individual is presenting with at a later point in the programme.

-The stage of the programme that the individual referred progressed to, is based upon the latest case status recorded as of the date that the dataset was finalised for publication.
-This therefore relies on Channel case officers using case status correctly and timely in line with case progression.
-As a result, at any given time, the published figures regarding the number of referrals discussed at a Channel Panel and adopted as a Channel case may not be 100% accurate.
+The stage of the programme that the individual referred progressed to, is based upon the latest case status recorded at the time of data extraction.
+As a result, at any given time, the published figures regarding the number of referrals discussed at a Channel panel and adopted as a Channel case may not be 100% accurate due to a time lag between decisions being taken and the case status updated on the PCMT system.

 Services signposted to